SPBCodes/modPopStrap/README.md

 ## Live Examples
 Try the [online configurator](https://spbcodes.online/modPopStrap)

-## configuration example
+## Configuration example
 You don't have to specify such a large config - many settings have defaults.
 This is just an example to show the configurable parameters.
-Use the configurator link above to generate configuration objects.
+Use the [online configurator](https://spbcodes.online/modPopStrap) to generate configuration objects.
 ```
 {
 	"closeable":true,              		// default: true  - a close button will be displayed that will hide the modal